Three Rivers Bike Share Plan

 Investments made in the TIP must be consistent with federal Title VI requirements.
 Title VI prohibits discrimination on the basis of race, color, income, and national origin in programs and activities receiving federal financial assistance.
 Public outreach to and involvement of individuals in low income and minority communities covered under Title VI of the Civil Rights Act and subsequent Civil Rights Restoration Act, and series of federal statues enacted pertaining to environmental justice, are critical to regional planning and programming decisions.
 The fundamental principles of environmental justice include:

-For an updated copy of COATS Title VI Plan (Click Here)
+For an updated copy of the CMCOG – COATS MPO Title VI Plan & Language Assistance Plan (Click Here)

 The COATS MPO develops three key documents that are the ingredients to the transportation planning and programming in the Columbia Metropolitan Area: the Long-Range Transportation Plan (LRTP) – the vision; the UPWP or Unified Planning Work Program – the planning; and the TIP or Transportation Improvement Program (updated report coming soon) – implementation and improvement.
 Together, these three documents represent the beginning, middle and end — the ingredients — to an effective transportation planning process.

 Disadvantaged Business Enterprises